adl1995/opencv-proposal/application.md

 ### Use cases ###
 Low signal-to-noise ratio images mostly occur under poor visibility conditions.
 They mostly occur in ``biomedical``, ``satellite``, ``underwater``, and high shutter speed imaging.
+It is crucial for these images to be viewed under better conditions, thus the addition of this algorithm will provide assisstance to the members of these communities.

 ### Abstract ###

-When dealing with noisy images, different approaches are adopted, so it does not degrade the content of an image.
+When dealing with noisy images, different approaches are adopted, such that it does not degrade the content of an image.
 Mostly, a Canny Edge detector is used for this purpose, which first applies a Gaussian filter to smooth out the image, and then computes its gradients.
 It effectively attenuates the noise in an image through its application.
 Different approaches are used for this problem.
 Some algorithms denoise an image prior to edge detection, but this does not provide improved results.

 The approach that I plan to implement (mentioned in the [CVPR paper](https://arxiv.org/pdf/1505.06600.pdf)) detects faint edges in an image.
-This is down by applying a collection of matched filters to the image, and then retaining / keeping only those edges that are statistically significant.
-When an actual edge is detected through, it faints out surrounding noise from the region.
-The longer the edge is, the noise gets more attenuated, hence it does not suffer degradation from other general purpose filters.
+This is done by applying a collection of matched filters to the image, and then retaining / keeping only those edges that are statistically significant.
+When an actual edge is detected, it faints out surrounding noise from the region.
+The longer the edge, the more noise gets attenuated, hence it does not suffer degradation from other general purpose filters.

 The algorithm mentioned below has proven to be numerous magnitude times faster than other methods dealing with high noise level.

 ### Detailed description ###

-Edge detection filters proposed by Sobel, Prewitt, and Marr & Hildreth are although effective for computing edges, they are somewhat invariant to noise in images.
-As the images we work with have low signal-to-noise ratio (SNR), these algorithm do not perform well on them.
+Edge detection filters proposed by Sobel, Prewitt, and Marr & Hildreth are although effective for computing edges, they are somewhat invariant to noisy images.
+As the images we will work with have low signal-to-noise ratio (SNR), these algorithms do not perform well on them.
 An exception to this is Canny, it performs hysteresis thresholding of local gradient magnitudes.
 This post-processing technique improves its accuracy.

-The algorithm proposed in this paper first denoises an images.
+The algorithm proposed in this paper first denoises an image.
 Image denoising can be done in a number of ways.
 In the recent years bilateral filtering, anisotropic diffusion, non-local means have been used.
 These methods, however, only denoise an image in patches.
-However, I plan on implementing a ``wavelet based edge detection`` method.
+I plan on implementing a ``wavelet based edge detection`` method.

 A wavelet based edge detector has advantages over other traditional filters because they can vary in length and width, i.e they can be scaled.
 So, this detector effectively allows us to control their behavior.
 A careful balance is to be set between the image resolution and the scale of edges.
 Sharper edges are retained by the wavelet transform across different scales, whereas less significant edges are attenuated as the scale increases.

 There are two approaches mentioned in the research paper.
 They both work on a binary tree partition, and then performs processing on it.
-The first method requires ``O(N^1.5)`` time complexity and produces better results, the other method has a ``O(N log(N))`` complexity and results in a slight loss of detection accuracy but is faster,  I propose to implement both of these.
+The first method requires ``O(N<sup>1.5</sup>)`` time complexity and produces better results, the other method has a ``O(N log(N))`` complexity and results in a slight loss of detection accuracy but is faster, I propose to implement both of these.
 The execution time of the latter 'faster' algorithm is 2 seconds on a (129x129) image.
 Alternatively, the run time is several minutes per image in the paper ["Detecting Faint Curved Edges in Noisy Images"](https://pdfs.semanticscholar.org/9d5b/a5041f2063db2bc110dbb40c099f1f9b7ecf.pdf), by Sharon Alpert.

 ### Approach ###

-The input image  *I* is in grayscale, which is further decomposed to "I = I<sub>clean</sub> + I<sub>noise</sub>" where I<sub>clean</sub> is noise free image with step edges of constant contrast and I<sub>noise</sub> is a noisy image.
+The input image  *I* is in grayscale, which is further decomposed into "I = I<sub>clean</sub> + I<sub>noise</sub>" where I<sub>clean</sub> is a noise free image with step edges of constant contrast and I<sub>noise</sub> is a noisy image.
 An edge is represent by ``γ`` (gamma).
 The following response vector is associated with the curve γ

 >φ(γ) = [R, L, C, P ]